Rescue and Rehoming

 Adoption may include a two-week settling "trial period" during which, if the placement does not prove suitable, the dog may be returned to the Club.
 The adopting person(s) must pay all adoption fees & charges at the commencement of such period.
 If the trial is unsuccessful then the full monies for adoption fees will be refunded by the Club.

 Please start by filling in the adoption request form and let us know what sort of dog you are looking for and what environment you are able to provide.

 The program is run and administered by Club members solely on a volunteer (ie 'no pay') basis.
 So please be patient as it may be some time before you receive a response to your submission.

 |Foster Carers Needed||January 2017||Male Age:|

-The number of dogs we can bring into rescue depends on the amount of foster space we have available.
-We never have a shortage of dogs needing rescue, and for some, we are their only chance at a second chance.
-Foster homes are our greatest asset and the resource we need the most.
-The Siberian Husky Club can provide you what you may need to house your foster dog this maybe crate, bedding, food and medical care and you provide the love and caring and safe home until they find their furever home.
+We always need Foster Carers.
+All foster carers have first opportunity to adopt their foster husky(s).
+Most of us in rescue are foster failures, we adopted our foster dog.
+The number of dogs we can bring into rescue depends on the amount of Foster Care space we have available.
+For some dogs, we are their only chance at a second chance.
+Foster homes are our greatest asset and the resource that we need the most.
+SHCV provides you with what you may need to house and care for your foster dog, this may include items such as crate(s), bedding, food and medical care etc. You provide the love, care and a safe home until their furever home is found.

 If you are interested in adopting one of these dogs, please start by filling in the adoption request form.